 Employment and Positions

-Fall 2023 Visiting Professor at the Ludwig-Maximilians-Universität, Munich
+Fall 2023 Visiting Professor at the Ludwig-Maximilians-Universität München, Germany

 2019-2020 Interim Director of the Richard Koebner Minerva Center for German History at the Hebrew University of Jerusalem